chelmertz/dotfiles/readme.md

  - homebrew with ctags
  - gimli (md to pdf): https://github.com/walle/gimli

+# good to know
+ - ~/.zsh-local is ignored and contains your local/private aliases etc, useful for work stations

 ##todo
  - support project specific aliases
  - check if vim plugin is loaded before mapping